sycanz04/schedulr/README.md

 - `Command+Shift+S`

 ## Project status ⏳
-Schedulr version 2.3.2 is available on [Chrome Web store](https://chromewebstore.google.com/detail/schedulr/ofaflpillnejkhmkefmcpoamjeaghipp) as of now.
+Schedulr version 2.3.1 is available on [Chrome Web store](https://chromewebstore.google.com/detail/schedulr/ofaflpillnejkhmkefmcpoamjeaghipp) as of now.

+## Changelog
+Detailed changes for each release are documented in the release notes.

 ## Tech Stack 🚀
 1. Javascript